jheyman/blog/pages/VisioAutoCompute/index.md

 * **pg_ConnectionsAdded** is used to update Interface data when links are being made
 * **pg_ConnectionsDeleted** is used to update Interface data when links are being removed
 * **pg_ContainerRelationshipAdded** is used to detect when a shape is created in / moved in a container
-* **pg_ContainerRelationshipDeleted** is used to detect when a shape is removed / moved out of a container<br><br>
+* **pg_ContainerRelationshipDeleted** is used to detect when a shape is removed / moved out of a container<br>

 **Note**: Pro versions of Visio include a very useful *Event Monitor* tool, tracing all events occurring in realtime, so you can figure out which event to capture for a specific action.
 Since this tool is not available in the Standard version, I downloaded an evaluation version of Visio Professional, ran a few tests, identified the relevant events, then went back to developing in my Standard version.
-Browsing the reference documentation works too, but I'm lazy.<br><br>
+Browsing the reference documentation works too, but I'm lazy.<br>

 **Note**: the `BeforeSelectionDelete` event might have been useful to me, except it gets called *before* the selected shape gets deleted, and is therefore not a good place to trig recomputation of data: since the shape is not deleted yet, everything is still unchanged data-wise...therefore, the need for custom events.

 #### Custom Event notification

 For performance reasons, not all possible events are being managed by default by the Visio engine.
 For my example, I needed to have access to two of these special events: **onShapeDeleted** and **onBeforeShapeTextEdit**.
 It is a bit more complex than just the `WithEvents` declaration approach used for regular/default events.
-The required steps are:<br><br>
+The required steps are:<br>

 1) Create a custom Event sink class, implementing the `IVisEventProc_VisEventProc`.
 Hence the presence of the **clsEventSink** VBA class in my project.